 Caregiving: Foot and Toenail Care

-Checking your loved one's feet and keeping them clean and soft can help prevent cracks and infection in the skin.
+Checking a person's feet and keeping them clean and soft can help prevent cracks and infection in the skin.
 This is especially important for people who have diabetes.
-Keeping toenails trimmed—and polished if that's what the person likes—also helps the person feel well-groomed.
+Keeping toenails trimmed—and polished if that's what the person likes—also helps the person.

 If the person you care for has diabetes or has foot problems, such as bad bunions and corns, think about taking them to see a podiatrist.
 This is a doctor who specializes in the care of the feet.
 Sometimes a podiatrist will come to the home if the person can't go out for visits.